LaiAnTan/Monash-FIT2099/week12/week12.md

 Start with one or two obvious cards, and then work out the following classes / responsibilities from there onward based on made up scenarios.

 ![crc](/assets/crc.png)

+Pros:

+- help with encapsulation
+- encourages small objects with clear responsibilities

+Cons:

+- Does not gurantee good design
+- Not a good way to communicate design to outsiders (e.g. clients)